Updated on April 29th, 2024 by Bob Ciura

 You can see a full downloadable spreadsheet of all 68 Dividend Aristocrats, along with several important financial metrics such as price-to-earnings ratios and dividend yields, by clicking on the link below:

-Walmart’s first dividend was $0.05 per share, paid in 1974.
-It has increased its dividend each year since, and now pays a quarterly dividend of $0.56 per share.
-Walmart has increased its dividend for 49 consecutive years, putting it on the verge of becoming a Dividend King.
+Walmart’s first dividend was paid in 1974.
+Walmart has increased its dividend for 51 consecutive years, which also makes it a Dividend King.

-However, Walmart has fared very well in recent years by adapting to the changing environment.
-It has invested heavily in its own e-commerce platform, and the stock has generated strong returns for shareholders.
-Walmart, as opposed to many other retailers, has proven it is one of the best-equipped to compete with Amazon.
+Walmart has had a resurgence of growth in the past few years by adapting to the changing climate for retailers.
+It has invested heavily in its e-commerce platform, and has proven it is one of the best-equipped to compete with Amazon.

 Business Overview